brandoncurtis/fpga/README.md

 0. `sudo chown -R <yourusername>: /opt/xilinx` — make sure you own everything in the installer folder.

-0. Download and unzip [Xilinx ISE](http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools.html); for Ubuntu, you'll want the enormous (6.09 GB) 'Full Installer for Linux'.
+0. `tar -xvf ~/Downloads/Xilinx_ISE_DS_Lin_14.7_1015_1.tar -C /opt/xilinx/` — After downloading, unpack [Xilinx ISE](http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools.html); for Ubuntu, you'll want the enormous (6.09 GB) 'Full Installer for Linux'.
 [A torrent](https://thepiratebay.se/torrent/14572824) is also available.

 0. `cd /opt/xilinx/Xilinx_ISE_DS_Lin_14.7_1015_1` — enter the installer folder.

 0. `sudo ./xsetup` — run the installer.
 I installed to `/opt/xilinx`, so all of the ISE files live in `/opt/xilinx/14.7`.
+Choose 'ISE WebPACK' from the list of available options, and uncheck 'cable drivers' and 'license key'; we'll take care of them below.

 0. `sudo chown -R <yourusername>: /opt/xilinx` — once again, make sure you own everything in the installer folder.

-0. `nano /opt/xilinx/14.7/ISE_DS/settings64.sh` — this settings script sets some environmental variables in preparation for launching Xilinx ISE; make the changes highlighted as `### BC CHANGES` in the `settings64.sh` file included in this repo's `setup` folder.
-I have NOT evaluated these changes in-depth.
-They come from [this YouTube video](https://www.youtube.com/watch?v=hvD4j9x4rBM), and they appear to work!
-If you're using a 32-bit system, you'd do all of this to `settings32.sh` instead.

 0. `source /opt/xilinx/14.7/ISE_DS/settings64.sh` — sourcing this script, which is basically equivalent to running it in the current shell.
 Note that we are [sourcing this script, not running it directly](http://superuser.com/questions/176783/what-is-the-difference-between-executing-a-bash-script-and-sourcing-a-bash-scrip), so there is no need to change its permissions to make it executable.